by Marnie Werner, VP Research

 - Don’t allow reimbursement rates to stagnate again.
 The “reimbursement rate” refers to Child Care Assistance Program subsidies that help low-income families pay for child care.
 Instead of going directly to the family, this subsidy is paid directly to the provider on behalf of the family.
 It is an important source of revenue, especially in child care deserts, where families tend to be lower income.
 Since 2003, providers who depend on child care reimbursement rates have had a rocky path.
 That year, rates were frozen through 2005 while the Office of the Legislative Auditor investigated suspect practices by state agencies in disbursing CCAP payments.
 Rates were unfrozen in 2005 and raised slightly in 2006, but then they were reduced by 2.5% in 2011.
 In 2014, rates were raised back to their 2006 level with a slight increase for some counties.
 Finally, in 2020, reimbursement rates were given a substantial boost.
 But rates stayed essentially the same or decreased for providers for 14 years between 2006 and 2020.
 The legislation also allocated funds for fiscal years 2021, 2022 and 2023.

 - Child care desert premium.
-Right now, it’s difficult to determine the impact the new higher reimbursement rates might be having since group limits are keeping revenue artificially low for many providers.
-Once the group limits are removed, though, the new higher rates may still not be enough for providers in child care deserts to survive.
+Right now, it’s difficult to determine the impact the new higher reimbursement rates might be having since the pandemic has been keeping revenue artificially low for many providers.
+Once things return to normal, though, the new higher rates may still not be enough for providers in child care deserts to survive.
 To help with the dysfunctional markets that create child care deserts in rural communities and urban neighborhoods, we propose exploring the idea of adding a child care desert premium or differential to the current reimbursement rate, similar to and on top of the premium a provider receives for Parent Aware Star ratings.
 It would be an additional boost for providers in those areas where child care facilities have particular difficulty developing naturally, and it would not only help existing providers stay in business, it could incentivize new providers to enter the business.

 - Involve all stakeholders in community discussions, especially private-sector businesses.
 Child care shortages will often need to be solved at the community level, with all stakeholders coming together to discuss the issue and look for solutions.
 Rarely has one sector been able to solve the problem itself.
 Employers especially need to be involved.
 Employers have high stakes in the child care infrastructure.
 The number of stories are rising of employers who have finally found someone to fill an important, long-vacant position at their company only to have the family leave because they couldn’t find child care locally.
 Child care, along with housing and transportation, are the three biggest barriers to finding workers right now, says Vicki Leaderbrand of the Rural Minnesota Concentrated Employment Program in Detroit Lakes.
 RMCEP provides services to help match employers with potential employees through retraining, career counseling and other programs.
 Without child care, workers are cut off from what could be a new career.
 It also cuts off Greater Minnesota employers, from manufacturers to colleges to clinics and hospitals, from the people they need to grow their businesses.